 Cheap Broadband gets you started

-It's good to know you can always upgrade to a more costly package later on, whereas you may have to wait until the end of the contract to downgrade.
+It's also good to know you can always upgrade to a more costly package later on, whereas you may have to wait until the end of the contract to downgrade.

 Some of the cheapest broadband deals on the market are basic or starter packs.
 These cheap broadband starter packs usually come with a free wireless router as well as free home phone calls.